 Hampshire’s geographical position on the south coast of England allows it to benefit from fresh breezy coastlines, as well as lush green countryside.

 Hampshire is a large county, so when it comes to finding attractions and interesting places to visit, there are a lot of options.
-This is what makes the county an ideal destination for family days out – you’ll never be at a loss for things to do in Hampshire.
+This is what makes the county an ideal destination for days out – you’ll never be at a loss for things to do in Hampshire.

 Originally created as a public and educational building to celebrate the new Millennium, The Emirates Spinnaker Tower in Portsmouth is taller than both Big Ben and the London Eye.